nice-mee/LHOS/student-distrib/buglog.md

 > 	It took me quite a while to debug through the entire code.
 I followed the control flow step by step inside `printf()` and in the end I found because I did early return for `\n`, `\r` and `\b`, the interrupt flag is not restored for these two cases.
 > **Solution**
 > 	The solution is to add `restore_flags(flags)` before `return` in `vt_putc()`.

+>[!Bug 5]
+> **Description**
+> When testing the RTC, we write a test case that will print a "1" when an interrupt occurs to test the frequency.
+We first ran this test case on the debug machine and it works right.
+But when we ran it on the nondebug machine, the frequency was obviously lower than expected.
+> **Analysis**
+> We first excluded problems in codes, because if there was any, then the program wouldn't work right in the debug machine.
+Then > we thought it was because `printf` may works slower on the nondebug machine, so we replaced it with `puts` but the problem was > still there.
+Finally we found the problem lay in the `target` of the nondebug machine.
+We added "-d int" to  this machine, and this made the machine record every interrupt, which made qemu simulation very slow.
+> **Solution**
+> We removed "-d int" from the nondebug machine and the test case can be ran correctly.